Healthity

 sketches

-After completing iterative sketches for the various pages based on the site map, I transitioned to the development of digital wireframes and prototype.
+After completing iterative sketches for the various pages based on the site map, I transitioned to the development of digital wireframes and low fidelity prototype.
+The low fidelity prototype was later used for testing.
+Below are few screens of the low fidelity designs.

 WIREFRAMES AND PROTOTYPES: